Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 ```

 Now we can start the translation!
 First we create a basic block, that will be
 the entry of our function.
-So, we must append the parameters of our function to
+We append the parameters of our function to the
-the block, and switch to it, allowing us to start writing instruction to it.
+block, and switch to it, allowing us to start writing instruction.

 We must also remember to seal our block as soon as all branches to it are
-defined.
-This allows the translation process to be faster.
-Because our function
-have no branches we can seal it right after creating it.
+defined[^seal].
+Because our function have no branches we can seal it right after
+creating it.

+[^seal]: Sealing them as soon as possible allows the resolving of `Variable`s to
+    be faster.
+I present and use `Variable`s when we start making our brainfuck
+    compiler.

 ```rust
 let block = builder.create_block();